alexmoed/MasterClass/README.md

 # SpatialLM Point Cloud Classifier/Segmentation

 This repository contains scripts for processing and classifying 3D point clouds using SpatialLM, a large language model-based approach to understanding 3D scenes.
-It has been adapted for point cloud segmentation.
+It has been adapted from Llama (Meta) through fine-tuning specifically for point cloud segmentation and scene understanding tasks.

 ## Method Overview